Do Jesus' words to John disciples in Luke 7 have any meaning for us today?

 It was to His ministry of compassionate miracles that Jesus pointed to answer John's question about Jesus' Messiahship.
 What John's two followers witnessed was an ordinary day in Jesus' ministry.
 He didn't slyly let them in on some secret revelation.
 Jesus simply told these two men to go back to John's prison and report on these ordinary day happenings.

 The doctors finally decided to try to replace a valve in his heart.
-Not long before that surgery the Lord revealed to Rev. Self that he would not only recover from the operation but that he would also begin to walk again.
+Not long before that surgery the Lord revealed to Pastor Self that he would not only recover from the operation but that he would also begin to walk again.

 He shared that vision with his medical doctor.
 "I'm sorry, Rev. Self," said the surgeon, "but you're only creating a false hope for yourself.
 There's no way this particular operation will have any effect on your paralysis.
 Please be realistic."

 But Johnny Lee Self knew he had heard from the Lord.
 Within days after the heart surgery, movement returned to his left side.
-Today, a once-lame preacher walks around Mansfield, Arkansas.
+Today, a once-lame preacher walks around Mansfield, AR.
 The wheelchair has been thrown away.

 God has visited His people!
 Alleluia!